Wednesday, November 30, 2011

 The embedded video shows a lightweight spaceship moving across a 14x7 toroidal grid.
 The black, white and gray cells are alive, dead and recently-dead respectively.
 The interesting part is how this visualization was generated.
 The asynchronous transitions were performed using Storm, a distributed and fault-tolerant real-time computation system, running on Amazon Web Services.
 The definitions for the spout, the component that generates the lightweight spaceship in the first place, and the bolts, the components that perform the transitions and propagate the changes to the neighboring cells, were written using RedStorm.
 RedStorm integrates JRuby with Storm and provides a DSL for defining spouts and bolts.
 A subset of the changes were further propagated to Pusher using a Ruby client.
 A HTML5 application subscribed to these updates using Pusher's JavaScript client.
 It rendered the grid using a HTML5 Canvas and Backbone.js and updated the cells as necessary.

 The code for the Storm topology is available on GitHub.
-I will add the code for the HTML5 application soon.

 Tuesday, May 24, 2011